 Concerns With Integrating OSB and Foam

 Gluing or injecting foam directly onto OSB board can have catastrophic affects.
 When OSB gets wet during installation or the result of wall leaks, roof leaks, ice damming, condensation or other common problems, it begins to swell, grow mold, mildew, and break down.
-This swelling diminishes the integrity of the sheathing requiring it to be replaced.
-If the OSB is glued to the foam the whole panel has to be replaced in order to fix the damaged wall or roof decking.
+This swelling diminishes the integrity of the sheathing, the structural element of the panel, requiring it to be replaced.
+If the OSB is glued to the foam with an adhesive, the whole panel has to be replaced in order to fix the damaged wall or roof decking.
 This is the case with other sandwich panel SIPs.
-But with RAY-CORE SIPs, if this were to happen, simply pull off the damaged sheets of OSB and replace them.
-RAY-CORE SIPs are the far superior and more reliable solution.
+But with RAY-CORE SIP Panels, if this were to happen, simply pull off the damaged sheets of OSB and replace them.
+RAY-CORE SIPs ® are the far superior and more reliable solution.

 Sandwich Panel SIPs Are Heavy and Awkward, With A 6 ½" x 8 ft.
 Panel Requiring Two Men to Move and Weights A Whopping 120 Pounds!

 The Largest Manufacturer of Structural Insulated Panels (SIPs) from a single location anywhere.
 See why...

 - Reliability - Time-Proven Reliability of Wood Studs.